Past Wellington holiday lighting contest winners offer advice on decorating.

 "Stores put their decorations on sale after Christmas.
 Then, I comb through and see what could fit in for next year.
 Outdoor lighting can quickly become expensive.
 Buying it half price makes you feel a little better."

-Page 2 of 2 - "You only get one shot, there's no make-up," said Hinman.
+"You only get one shot, there's no make-up," said Hinman.

 He recalls beating the judging deadline.